If you want to learn more, head over to our documentation for more technical explanations, in-depth tutorials and API descriptions.

 The following illustration highlights a few of the complexities Salvus handles - click on it to see a video of these waves propagating.
 All this readily scales from running on laptops, to GPU clusters all the way to big machines with thousands of cores.
 The simulation rendered below took less than a few minutes to run on a single GPU.

-Salvus efficiently computes wavefields propagating in engineering components with complex geometries, including those of interest for nondestructive testing.
+Salvus efficiently computes wavefields propagating in engineering components with complex geometries.
 In this application, we see the scattered wavefield emitted by an ultrasound transducer array and interacting with a critical thickness variation of a pipeline.
 By examining the character of this scattered wavefield, and combining it with our full-waveform inversion functionality, Salvus is opening up exciting new paths towards corrosion mapping and pipeline monitoring.

 Salvus simulates multiple wave propagation physics, including coupled acoustic / viscoelastic waves propagating through air or water-filled boreholes in 2- and 3-D. These simulations provide a quantitative evaluation of subsurface materials and structures, and assist in characterizing the imprint of thin fractures.